 Although the products used to produce these at-home highs might be safe when used appropriately, many are dangerous when used to get high without drugs.

 Some of the risks associated with getting high without drugs include:

 - Problems with mental health

 Although it might seem as if using household items to get high is not as dangerous as using drugs, even first time experiences can result in brain damage.

 Thankfully, there are a few things you can do to produce euphoric effects without drugs.
-There are ways to produce serotonin, dopamine, and other important brain chemicals without drugs.
 Many people find that they no longer have a need for a chemical high when they learn how to achieve a healthy rush of dopamine or adrenaline, similar to a high.

 These activities can also improve your self-esteem and help you avoid using products that are bad for your health and wellness.
 They are safe ways to experience a "natural high."

 If you're a parent, you should be aware of the different ways your child can get high without drugs.
 Most of these items are easily accessible to kids, and several risks are associated with using these items inappropriately.
 If your kid is suffering from substance abuse, it's best to seek professional help immediately.